Holly Willoughby: 2006–2008

-2009–present
+2009–2023

-Willoughby has co-presented ITV's This Morning with Phillip Schofield since September 2009 replacing Fern Britton.
-Willoughby and Schofield present the programme from Monday to Thursday mornings.
+Willoughby began co-presenting ITV's This Morning with Schofield in September 2009 until his departure in May 2023, replacing Fern Britton.
+Willoughby presented the programme from Monday to Thursday mornings until her departure in October 2023.
+She and Schofield had a close friendship, with Schofield describing her as "the sister he never had", and they presented the programme together from Monday to Thursday mornings until Schofield's departure in May 2023 and Willoughby's departure four months later in October 2023.

 In 2011, Willoughby co-presented charity telethon Text Santa with Ant & Dec.
-She returned to co-host the show with Phillip Schofield in 2012, 2013 and 2015.
+She returned to co-host the show with Schofield in 2012, 2013 and 2015.
 On 24 March 2012, Willoughby began presenting The Voice UK with Reggie Yates.
 She decided to leave the show after the second series and was replaced by Emma Willis in 2014.
 In 2012, Willoughby began hosting a revived version of Surprise Surprise.
 A second series began airing on 15 September 2013, a third on 22 October 2014 and a fourth on 21 June 2015.

-Willoughby has written a series of children's books with her sister Kelly.
-Their debut book School for Stars: First Term at L'Etoile became the UK's highest-selling children's book of 2013.

 In 2015, Willoughby presented the sports-based panel show Play to the Whistle on ITV.
 The first series aired for seven episodes beginning on 11 April 2015.
 A second series aired for six episodes, beginning in April 2016 and a third series aired in 2017.

 In 2016, Willoughby presented primetime Saturday night dating show Meet the Parents for ITV.
 The show has been compared to Blind Date.
+In August 2018, it was announced that Willoughby would host the eighteenth series of I'm a Celebrity...Get Me Out of Here! alongside Declan Donnelly as his usual partner Anthony McPartlin took a year-long break.

+Willoughby has written a series of children's books with her sister Kelly.
+Their debut book School for Stars: First Term at L'Etoile became the UK's highest-selling children's book of 2013.

-In August 2017, it was reported Willoughby had received a £200,000 pay rise to match the salary of her co-host Phillip Schofield.
+In August 2017, it was reported Willoughby had received a £200,000 pay rise to match the salary of Schofield.
 She returned to present the new series of Dancing on Ice with Schofield in January 2018.

-In August 2018, it was announced that Willoughby would host the eighteenth series of I'm a Celebrity...Get Me Out of Here! alongside Declan Donnelly as his usual partner Anthony McPartlin took a year-long break.

 Willoughby is a brand ambassador for Marks & Spencer and Garnier, and a former ambassador for Diet Coke in the UK.
 In September 2021, Willoughby founded a wellness and lifestyle brand and company called Wylde Moon.

-Queen Elizabeth II lying in state
+In 2018, Willoughby and Schofield made a cameo appearance on Coronation Street, when they interviewed Rosie Webster, Craig Tinker and Gemma Winter on This Morning.

+On 10 October 2023, Willoughby announced her departure from This Morning, after more than 14 years in the role.

+In 2025, Willoughby presented the Netflix reality competition series Celebrity Bear Hunt, starring Bear Grylls.